 You could trek to Laguna Toro for day 1 and then head up to Paso del Viento on Day 2 before heading back to El Chalten.
 The benefit of this option is you can leave most of your camping gear at Laguna Toro.
 You can then just go up to Paso del Viento with a daypack (or minimal gear), making it very easy.

 Or, you can make a push to Laguna Ferrari from El Chalten on day 1 (see my Day 2 section below), and then back to Chalten on Day 2.
-The benefit is you get to see the Ice fields an extra day, but then you have to carry your gear up the mountain pass.
+The benefit is you get to see the Ice fields an extra day, but then you have to carry your gear up and down the mountain pass.